Freestyle Selections and NorAm Season

 Membership Renewal- deadlines to register for these memberships is November 1st for US Ski & Snowboard, and December 15th for FIS.
 After these dates, a late fee will be incurred.
 Click Here to update or register for BOTH memberships online.

-- Background screening for all athletes turning 18 & over during the membership season.
+Background screening is required for all athletes turning 18 & over during the membership season.
 Sign up for background screening will be emailed within 24 hours of membership renewal.
-Please keep in mind that background screenings may be delayed as a result of court closures due to the pandemic.
 Please anticipate 4-6 weeks for turnaround; international screenings will take longer.

-- SafeSport training for all athletes turning 18 & over during the membership season.
+SafeSport training is required for all athletes turning 18 & over during the membership season.
 For details on SafeSport training, please Click Here.

-- Introduction to Avalanche Course for all athletes turning 18 & over during the membership season.
+Introduction to Avalanche Course is required for all athletes turning 18 & over during the membership season.
 Link to course will be emailed within 24 hours of membership renewal.
 FIS Licenses will be activated upon successful completion of all membership requirements.

 **An athlete on pending status is ineligible to participate/ compete in U.S. Ski & Snowboard sanctioned events.**